-The ROS Scan-N-Plan application is complete, tested and documented.
+The ROS Scan-N-Plan application from Exercise 4.0 is complete, tested and documented.
 Now we want to clean up the code according to the style guide so other developers can easily understand our work.

 The Official ROS C++ Style Guide